aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/Enemy party members/SummonEnemy.md

 - A frame is yielded
 - entity.`rigid` has its gravity disabled
 - During the course of 101.0 frames tracked with a local frame counter (incremented by the game's frametime):
-    - entity position is set to a lerp from the position (or the overriden one if applicable) to the sent position (not the overriden one) with a factor of the ratio of the amount of frames cumulated over 101.0 frames
+    - entity's position is set to a lerp from the position (or the overriden one if applicable) to the sent position (not the overriden one) with a factor of the ratio of the amount of frames cumulated over 101.0 frames
     - The local framecounter is advanced
     - A frame is yielded
 - entity.`rigid` has its gravity enabled
-- entity position is set to the sent position
+- entity's position is set to the sent position

 ### Last adjustements

-- If the sent cantmove is true, `enemydata[lastaddedid].cantmove` is set to 1 (one actor turn will need to pass for the enemy to act)
+- If the sent cantmove is true, `enemydata[lastaddedid].cantmove` is set to 1 (one actor turn will need to pass for the enemy party member to act)
 - If `summonnewenemy` is false, `checkingdead` is set to null
 - `summonnewenemy` is set to false